The Lolly Bug

 From the American range of sweets you'll find M & M's flavours not commonly found in Australia including Coffee Nut and Peanut Butter.
 I tried the Coffee Nut and they were surprisingly addictive.
 It reminded me of ice-coffee flavour, but in M & M's.

 (two flavours for each colour, one nice, one nasty - could be strawberry banana, or it could be dead fish!), Bertie Bott's Every Flavour JellyBean

 There's a whole section of traditional delicacies including boiled sweets, licorice, and Blackpool Rock.
-They also make fresh fudge, and feature over thirty different flavours including Creme BrŻlťe, S'mores, Cadbury Cream Egg, Mars Bar, and watermelon!
+They also make fresh fudge, and feature over thirty different flavours including Creme Brûlée, S'mores, Cadbury Cream Egg, Mars Bar, and watermelon!

 , then fear not, there's a whole section of sugar-free chocolates, and lollies.
 There's also a good selection of savoury goodies including chips (or crisps if you're English); along with gluten-free lollies as well.

 is the perfect place to buy lollies for your road-trip, or to stock-up the pantry with goodies from overseas that you won't always find in the supermarket.
 Considering the range available, their prices are reasonable, with many items costing only a few dollars.
 There's also a bargain basket, with products that are near their expiration date.

 is open 7 Days a week, from 9am to 5pm (though if you're driving all the way there from Sydney then best to call ahead on PH: 02 6355 2162.
 It's only a 25min drive from Katoomba.
 As you head down the hill, from Mt Victoria, look for the bright yellow Volkswagen Bug.

 They accept cash and EFTPOS, with notice they can arrange special orders from their wholesaler, likewise, if you're having an event and would like to purchase sweets in bulk, this too can be arranged.

 Now when you're driving to Lithgow, the hardest choice will be - Will I go straight ahead at Mt Victoria for the Lolly Bug?
 Or will I turn right for the Local Nomad Cafe ?